mohitp-09/project-lab/README.md

 - ⚙️ Projects I build while following YouTube tutorials or exploring ideas on my own

 > 🏷️ You’ll notice a naming pattern across folders:
-> - Projects that end with `-YT` are built while following YouTube tutorials.
+> - Projects that end with `-YT` are built while following YouTube tutorials — often with modifications, added features, or structure improvements as I learn new concepts.
-> - Others without the prefix are self-initiated projects built from scratch.
+> - Others without the suffix are fully self-initiated projects built from scratch.

 ---